Tooling: Scaling Agent Primitives

 files represent executable natural language programs that deserve professional tooling infrastructure - Runtime Diversity Enables Scale: Agent CLI Runtimes (Codex CLI, Claude Code, Gemini CLI) provide the execution environments that bridge development to production

-- Package Management is Critical: AWD CLI provides the npm-equivalent layer that makes Agent Primitives truly portable and shareable
+- Package Management is Critical: APM CLI provides the npm-equivalent layer that makes Agent Primitives truly portable and shareable

 - Production Ready Today: This tooling stack enables automated AI workflows in CI/CD pipelines with enterprise-grade reliability